 The removal of the Alaskan Way Viaduct and the development of the central waterfront are key factors in the opportunity to create the new Waterfront Entrance on what is currently a .75-acre surface parking lot on Western Ave.
 This site is the key piece needed to complete the 30-year vision for the Market Historic District.

 The .75 acre site was originally home to the Municipal Market Building, constructed in the 1920s.
 In 1974 the Municipal building caught fire and was subsequently torn down.
 The space has remained vacant for nearly 40 years due to its challenging site location, which sits on top of the Burlington Northern Train tunnel, built in 1903 and still operational today.

-Construction will begin in the next year and is slated to be completed by 2016.
+Construction will begin in 2015.
 The Pike Place Market PDA is currently negotiating leasing agreements for the new tenants in the commercial space, which will feature an on-site brewery and restaurant with views of Elliott Bay, among other artisan producers.

 To open prior to the final demolition of the Alaskan Way Viaduct, the project is scheduled for completion in 2016.

 To see the complete timeline, preliminary building plans, and photo examples of other public markets, please view the latest WRC Project Update listed below.

 Extensive community involvement has played a vital role in the process to date.
 The PDA Charter requires public disclosure and a review process for actions that may have a substantial effect on Market merchants, tenants, residents and others in the Market community, and this includes projects like the Waterfront Entrance.
 Public meetings are listed below.